 - Reach out to an employer, community leader, or another professional and inquire about internship availability.
 Many students find their internships in this way.

-- Contact ASU Career Services to learn of internships they know about.
+- Contact Adams State Career Services to learn of internships they know about.

 - Sign up on Handshake and explore internship opportunities.